-Fig. 2 shows the effect of employing the method described above for an RFA in an uncoated Aluminum drift chamber, for a few of the conditions in Table 1.
+Fig. 2 shows the effect of employing the method described above for an RFA in an Aluminum drift chamber, for a few of the conditions in Table 1.
 These plots show the central collector in blue (collector 5 in a 9 collector RFA), the sum of the two intermediate collectors (4 and 6) in red, and the outer collectors (1-3 and 7-9) in green.
-Data are shown as dots, while simulations are plotted with solid lines.
+Data are shown as dots, while the simulation is plotted as a solid line.
+Plotting in this fashion allows for a detailed comparison of the structure of the real and predicted signal.

 Plotted on the left are simulations done with the nominal values of each parameter (Table 2), and on the right are simulations done with the "best fit" parameters.
 Generally speaking this method has had some success in bringing data and simulation into agreement.
 In fact, for the Aluminum chamber the agreement was able to be simultaneously improved for 10 of the 11 conditions listed in Table 1.